Skip to navigation Skip to content

 • a permanent residence visa, any periods of presence as an Australian resident can be counted towards the NARWP.
 Periods of presence as an Australian resident prior to 26 February 2001 are counted towards the NARWP if the customer now has a permanent visa.
 An exemption from the NARWP cannot apply to these customers until they obtain a permanent residence visa

-The following are the only exceptions to this rule and may be offered to the customer if appropriate:
+The following payments and services can be received by a non-protected SCV holder and may be offered to the customer where appropriate:

 Procedure ends here.